wetware/casm/specs/pex.md

 +---------------+--------------+--------------------------------+
 ```

-The default encoding for `record.Envelope` is used (protocol buffers).
+The default encoding for `record.Envelope` is used (protocol buffer).

 Views are transmitted as a sequence of length-prefixed `GossipRecord` messages.
-Receivers can check that they have received the expected number of records for a given view by validating that the final record refers to the sender and has a hop count of zero.
+Receivers SHOULD validate that they have received the expected number of records verifying that the final record (1) refers to the sender and (2) has a hop of zero.
 As noted above, all records MUST be signed by the peers they reference rather than the immediate sender.

 The wire format for a view is shown below.
-The `...` indicates that the pattern can repeat an arbitrary number of times.
+The `...` indicates that the previous block can repeat an arbitrary number of times.

 ```
 +--------------+----------------------+-----+